Photo; Debby Wong / Shutterstock

-Our Top 10 Marshall Tucker Band albums looks back at one of the top 5 southern rock bands of the 1970s.
-The top five in no particular order were The Allman Brothers Band, Lynyrd Skynyrd, The Charlie Daniels Band, The Outlaws and of course The Marshall Tucker Band.
-Looking back the The Marshall Tucker Band were closer musically to The Allman Brother Band than any other band because of their long extended jams that incorporated many fusion and jazz elements within their southern rock and country grooves.
+Our Top 10 Marshall Tucker Band albums look back at one of the top 5 Southern rock bands of the 1970s.
+The top five, in no particular order, were The Allman Brothers Band, Lynyrd Skynyrd, The Charlie Daniels Band, The Outlaws, and The Marshall Tucker Band.
+Looking back, the Marshall Tucker Band was closer musically to The Allman Brother Band than any other band because of their long extended jams that incorporated many fusion and jazz elements within their southern rock and country grooves.
 They were incredibly innovative for their time.
-There were many other great Southern rock county rock bands but those five were in a league of their own.
+There were many other great Southern Rock County rock bands, but those five were in a league of their own.
 The Marshall Tucker Band was a group that had a huge loyal following.
 They had a powerful emotional sound.
 They had fans all over the United States.
 As many fans as they had in the South, they had up North.

-The majority of this top 10 Marshall Tucker Band albums list will concentrate on their 1970s glory years.
-The group did not call it quits after the 1970s, they continued on despite the loss of key members like Tommy Caldwell who was killed in a car accident in 1980.
+Most of this top 10 Marshall Tucker Band album list will concentrate on their 1970s glory years.
+The group did not call it quits after the 1970s; they continued despite the loss of key members like Tommy Caldwell, who was killed in a car accident in 1980.
 Little by little all the original members left the band over the years.
 Nonetheless, the group has continued to perform with only original lead vocalist Doug Gray still in the group.

-The Marshall Tucker Band released twenty two studio albums between the years 1973 and 2007.
+The Marshall Tucker Band released twenty-two studio albums between the years 1973 and 2007.
 The group has also released seven live albums and over a dozen greatest hits albums and compilations.
 All of their releases have been issued on vinyl and CD.
 Since the band was such an incredible live group, we have chosen two of their live records to be included in our Top 10 Marshall Tucker Band albums list.
-If you are unfamiliar with this group, these are the albums that we think would serve as a great starting point in discovering one of classic rock’s all time great southern rock bands.
+If you are unfamiliar with this group, these are the albums that we think would be a great starting point in discovering one of classic rock’s all-time great southern rock bands.

 # 10 – Tenth